Princebounce/alx-higher_level_programming/README.md

-A repository for coding in Pyhton Language
+A repository for programming in Pyhton and Javascript